 Modern transport links have made the distance between the two towns virtually unnoticeable.

-Today, Vila Nova de Gaia is possibly most famous for its port wine cellars, with the area having a longstanding tradition of storing port wine before it was exported around the world.
+Today, Vila Nova de Gaia is possibly most famous for its port wine lodges, with the area having a longstanding tradition of storing port wine before it was exported around the world.

-These cellars are now some of Porto’s major tourist attractions, but there’s much more to see in this sprawling area of southern Porto besides subterranean wine storage!
+These cellars are now some of Porto’s main attractions, but there’s much more to see in this sprawling area of southern Porto besides subterranean wine storage!

 The House of Sandeman | Best Hostel in Vila Nova de Gaia